AbdalrhmanShazally/alx-low_level_programming/0x00-hello_world/README.md

 2-gcc -S "$CFILE" -o "${CFILE%.c}.s"
 this command will creat assimbly file that will be named exactly like the name saved iin variable {$File}.

+3-gcc -c "$CFILE" -o "${CFILE%.c}.o"
+use this command to compile file without link.